Store Capital: Operations

 STORE Capital likes to work directly with companies in sale/leaseback transactions, which account for roughly 80% of its acquisitions.
-The company invest primarily in high-quality properties that are subject to long-term NNN Leases.
-The company often leases to smaller tenants that do not have credit ratings from major credit rating agencies, and therefore require most of its clients to disclose the profitability for operations attach individual property leased from STORE, which allows the company to independently determine the creditworthiness of its tenants and use this profitability as a source to rent.
+The company invests primarily in high-quality properties that are subject to long-term NNN Leases.
+The company often leases to smaller tenants that do not have credit ratings from major credit rating agencies, and therefore requires most of its clients to disclose the profitability for operations attach individual property leased from STORE, which allows the company to independently determine the creditworthiness of its tenants and use this profitability as a source to rent.

 At June 30, 2022, the company had a portfolio valued at $11.4 billion and consisting of investments in 3.012 properties operated by 579 clients in 49 American states.
-Its clients operate in a wide range of service, retail and manufacturing industries in the U.S. economy, including restaurants, theaters, car wash centers, automotive parts and repair shops, pet shops, nurseries and furniture stores.
-Approximately 94% of the portfolio represents commercial real estate properties subject to long-term leases and 6% represents mortgage loans and financing receivables on commercial real estate properties.
+Its clients operate across a wide range of service, retail and manufacturing industries within the U.S. economy, including theme parks, restaurants, theaters, car wash centers, automotive parts and repair shops, pet shops, plant nurseries and furniture stores.
+Approximately 94% of the portfolio represents commercial real estate properties subject to long-term leases, with around 6% representing mortgage loans and financing receivables on commercial real estate properties.

-Shareholders

-As of Feb 16, 2021, Berkshire Hathaway owned 9% of the company's stock.
-The company reduced its participation from 9% to 5.26% during Q2 2022.